matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 - They are stored in the `_includes/` folder.
 - You do not need to change these files unless you are changing the function of the style guide shell

-& **_layouts/** associated with the styleguide are stored here - they do not need to be edited unless you are changing the function of the styleguide shell.
+& **_layouts/** associated with the style guide are stored here - they do not need to be edited unless you are changing the function of the style guide shell.

 {% highlight directory %}
 │